VAKGK/SUPPLY-CHAIN-IN-FMCG/Project Files/readme.md

-This Folder contains the All CSV Files of project
+This Folder contains  All the CSV Files of the project